 - A parking permit issued to an employee using payroll deduction for parking will be renewed upon expiration.
 Employees using other methods of payment must renew the permit prior to or upon expiration.

-- In order to terminate a parking permit, an employee must notify the Parking Operations office in person and return the parking permit to the office.
+- In order to terminate a parking permit, an employee must notify the Parking and Transportation office in person and return the parking permit to the office.
 No refunds for parking permits will be given.

 - Any employee of the University of Missouri-Kansas City who violates any parking regulations shall be subject to pay the fee as prescribed in Section X.